 Inspired Home Care, providers of award-winning elder care in Wilmette and nearby areas, is here to help make the warm weather enjoyable and safe for older adults.
 We can:

 - Make sure seniors are drinking an abundance of fluids

 - Take care of housework, meal preparation, and other chores around the home

 - Provide transportation to enjoyable, air-conditioned excursions such as the mall, museums, or the library

 - Engage in enjoyable activities at home, such as arts and crafts and favorite interests and hobbies

 - And a great deal more

-Reach out to us at 847-787-7572 for a free in-home assessment for more information about our top-rated Barrington home care.
+Reach out to us at 847-787-7572 for a free in-home assessment for more information about our top-rated at home elder care in Wilmette and the surrounding areas.
 For a complete list of all of the communities where we provide care, please visit our Locations Served page.